FrancoLiberali/cql/docs/cql/index.rst

   the query system avoids as much as possible the use of reflection and aims that all the necessary model data can be retrieved in a single query to the database.

-To see how to start using badaas-orm in your project you can read the :doc:`quickstart`.
+To see how to start using cql in your project you can read the :doc:`quickstart`.
-If you are interested in learning how to use the features provided by badaas-orm you can read the :doc:`tutorial`.
+If you are interested in learning how to use the features provided by cql you can read the :doc:`tutorial`.